fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

 ## Three-colored variation

 Instead of using 9 pyramids of the same color you can use 9 pyramids of three different colors where each color has one small, one medium, and one large pyramid.
+All of the rules of the basic game still hold except that symmetrical conditions must take into account color in addition to sizes.

 Acknowledgments
 ===============

-TODO